Skip links and keyboard navigation

 In 2019, an ACA was completed for the subtidal and intertidal environments extending from just south of the mouth of Baffle Creek to north of the Fitzroy Rivers.

-In 2022, the Queensland Department of Environment and Science (now the Department of Environment, Science and Innovation) commenced an update of the Queensland Great Barrier Reef connecting catchments (GBRCC) Aquatic Conservation Assessment (ACA) using the Aquatic Biodiversity Assessment and Mapping Methodology (AquaBAMM).
+In 2022, the Queensland Department of Environment and Science (now the Department of the Environment, Tourism, Science and Innovation) commenced an update of the Queensland Great Barrier Reef connecting catchments (GBRCC) Aquatic Conservation Assessment (ACA) using the Aquatic Biodiversity Assessment and Mapping Methodology (AquaBAMM).
 For more information, see the Information Sheet.

 ACAs provide a powerful decision-support tool that can be interrogated through online mapping or GIS platforms.